lukepark327/eth-ghost-sol/README.md

 **modified GHOST protocol**
 which covers only seven levels, and requires ten confirmations to achieve finality[[1]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).

-It is possible to prune all the other branches more than ten times previously except a main-chain one.
+It is possible to prune all the other branches more than ten times previously except a main-chain's one.